wshito/asciidoctor-chunker/README.md

 The single number sets the default level of extraction.
 The number 1 is the application's default and it extracts the the chapter evel.
 The number 2 for section extraction, 3 for subsection, and so on to 6 which is the maximum section level of Asciidoctor.

-The list of collon separated numbers can change the extraction depth for specific chapters.
-You can use hyphen to specify the range of chapters to set.
+The list of collon separated numbers, `chap:level`, can change the extraction depth for specific chapters, so `3:2` means chapter 3 is extracted down to 2 levels (ie. section level).
+You can use hyphen to specify the range of chapters to set as `chapFrom-chapTo:level`, so `1-3:5` means chapter 1 through 5 should be extracted with the depth level 5.

 Example:
 ```